Right to sit in the United States: Texas

+The suitable seating law for women workers was repealed in 1985.

 Utah

-Utah first passed a suitable seating law for women workers in 1897.
+Utah enacted a suitable seating law for women workers in 1897.

+Utah's suitable seating law was repealed in 1991.

 Vermont

-Vermont first passed a suitable seating law in 1915.
-The law stated that "[s]eats must be provided in mercantile establishments, stores, shops, hotels and restaurants where women or girls are employed, and the use of these seats must be permitted".
+Vermont enacted a suitable seating law in 1915.
+The law stated that "seats must be provided in mercantile establishments, stores, shops, hotels and restaurants where women or girls are employed, and the use of these seats must be permitted".

+The Vermont General Assembly voted to repeal the right to sit law for women workers in 1969.
+The repeal went into effect on March 27th, 1970.